salo-creative/core-ui/src/Organisms/Table/README.md

 		label: 'Column label', // heading that apears in the table head
 		dataKey: 'column_key', // where the data for each row is located
 		minWidth: '200px', // used to ensure column never gets too small
+		width: '50px', // used to ensure column is always this size if it's important the content is a set width
 		sortable: false // bool value of whether column should be sortable },
 	...